adityadhopade/interview_deck/kubernetes_trivia.md

 `Load Balancer`

 - When having Load balancer Service of 3rd party Cloud Provided Component is needed here.
-- It will assosiate to the POD and the Cloud Vendor[MOST NEEDED].
+- It will associate with the POD and the Cloud Vendor[MOST NEEDED].
-- To make POD public we need to have something as PUblic needs capability of Hosting.
+- To make POD public we need to have something as PUblic needs the capability of Hosting.
-- This Load Balancer service is Expensive ; as we need to have Domains.
+- This Load Balancer service is Expensive; as we need to have Domains.
 - Load Balancer Service will not run unless we have the dedicated controllers for them.
   ![Alt text](image-22.png)

 ---

-### Why to go with Ingress ?
+### Why go with Ingress?

-- For every module we can have a load balancer assosiated with it.
+- For every module we can have a load balancer associated with it.
-- This will be pretty expensive affair to manage LB for each module and also we will need the service for each module.
+- This will be a pretty expensive affair to manage LB for each module and also we will need the service for each module.
   ![Alt text](image-23.png)

 ---